We don’t think all cars should look alike

 So fasten your seat belt and here we go ….

 One sunny afternoon some years back, I was driving on a local freeway around 4pm.
-It was 4pm, so when I say driving I mean sitting in stop and go traffic as drivers fought to get from one side of the 6 lanes to the other where the road split west towards San Francisco and east towards Oakland and onto Livermore where our studio is located.
+However, it was 4pm, so when I say driving I mean sitting in stop and go traffic as drivers fought to get from one side of the 6 lanes to the other where the road split west towards San Francisco and east towards Oakland and onto Livermore where our studio is located.

 What was that baby blue baby?